DavidCico/Development-of-Navier-Stokes-code-by-projection-method/README.md

 # Development-of-Navier-Stokes-code-by-projection-method
-This code is a Fortran implementation of a 2D flow using projection method with FVM.
+<p align="justify">This code is a Fortran implementation of a 2D flow using projection method with FVM.
 Navier Stokes equations are solved for velocity and pressure fields.
-The rotational of velocity is also calculated, and the output data can be visualized with Ensight or Paraview.
+The rotational of velocity is also calculated, and the output data can be visualized with Ensight or Paraview.</p>

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+<p align="justify">These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.</p>

 ### Prerequisites

-The code being implemented in Fortran 90, and Fortran being a compiled language, it requires a compiler such as <a href="https://gcc.gnu.org/wiki/GFortran">GFortran</a>.
+<p align="justify">The code being implemented in Fortran 90, and Fortran being a compiled language, it requires a compiler such as <a href="https://gcc.gnu.org/wiki/GFortran">GFortran</a>.</p>

 In Ubuntu, Mint and Debian you can install GFortran like this:

     sudo apt-get install gfortran

-Alongside the GFortran compiler, the open-source platform for data analysis and visualization, <a href="https://www.paraview.org/">ParaView</a>, is also required and installed through the commands:
+<p align="justify">Alongside the GFortran compiler, the open-source platform for data analysis and visualization, <a href="https://www.paraview.org/">ParaView</a>, is also required and installed through the commands:</p>

     sudo apt-get update
     sudo apt-get install paraview

-Paraview is preferred compared to Ensight as it is free and open-source, so that everybody can use it.
+<p align="justify">Paraview is preferred compared to Ensight as it is free and open-source, so that everybody can use it.</p>

 For other Linux flavors, OS X and Windows, packages are available at: